ngs-mstb/micgent/README.md

 The FASTQ files should be named in a consistent pattern to allow configuring a regular expression for extracting sample IDs.
 These IDs will be used throughout the pipeline to name rows in various output tables and to name the assembly contigs in the output FASTA files.
+One example of the file naming convention is `SMA1396654_S1_L001_R1_001.fastq.gz` for the forward and `SMA1396654_S1_L001_R2_001.fastq.gz` for the reverse reads where `SMA1396654` is the sample ID.
+The inline Help in the NGS-MSTB "Generate Manifest..."
+Galaxy tool explains how to tune the tool parameters in order to accomodate a wide variety of possible file naming patterns.

 Let us assume that you have placed the FASTQ files under some directory named `/path/to/seqstore/data` on the host file system where you start your Docker container.